07krW5Hnr5ghy/powid-masterdata/src/main/java/com/proyect/masterdata/controller/README.md

 ### GET /district/province

-- Description : lists the districts by province
+- Description : lists all the active districts by province

 - Request : none